 Unless someone meets the criteria for a truly separate case (see §5.2), they should only have one Coronavirus case created for them.
 For example, if someone was a suspect case and then tests positive by PCR, do not create a separate confirmed case.
 Update the status of the existing case to the most accurate status.

-9.2 REDCap Platform

-The REDCap platform will be maintained by OHA.
-Completed REDCap surveys will be reviewed for data quality and imported into Opera Monday through Friday (note: data from REDCap surveys will be pushed to matching cases in Opera Tue–Sat).

-If a matching Confirmed or Presumptive case is found, the REDCap survey will be linked to the case and data will be imported from the survey into Opera.

-Presumptive cases will be created from REDCap surveys that include a report of a positive at-home test if no matching Confirmed or Presumptive case is found.

-Data from the REDCap survey are mapped to matching variables in Opera.
-Survey data from REDCap will not override any existing data in Opera.

 9.2 Cases Identified in Another Jurisdiction